vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ![image](/assets/2024-08-14/050.png)

-Every time a code is scanned, the Gateway sends a JSON string to the MQTT broker.
-The following is an example of a JSON string.
-Besides the scanned code, there are also some more or less useful attributes related to the scan.
+Each time a code is scanned, the Gateway sends a JSON string to the MQTT broker.
+The following is an example.
+Besides the scanned code, there are also some other attributes related to the scan.

 {% highlight json %}
 {